eea/eea.docker.esbootstrap/docs/Details.md

 The attributes are:

 - **name**: is the name of the field
+- **values_whitelist** and **values_blacklist**: can be used to filter what values to be displayed.
+By default they are empty, but they accept a list of elements what will be applied in all views.
+The white and blacklists can be overwritten in the listing, facets, csv_tsv, card, list sections, and it will be applied only for that view.
 - **listing**: here you define if you want this field to be displayed on the main listing page, what position it should take and what title it should have:
     <pre>
 	"listing": {